Wednesday, March 26, 2008

 Monday, February 25, 2008

-Interesting Ocala History
+Interesting Ocala Florida History

 Ocala (Indian village name meaning "Big Hammock" ) is the largest city within Marion County which is the fifth largest county in the state of Florida.
 Hernando de Soto passed through a Timucua village or province named Ocali or Ocale near the present site of Ocala during his famous expedition through what is today the southeastern United States in 1539.
 Greater Ocala is known as the "Kingdom of the Sun."
 Rail service reached Ocala in June 1881, encouraging economic development.
 Two years later, much of the Ocala downtown area was destroyed by fire on Thanksgiving Day, 1883.
 Buildings were rebuilt with brick, granite, and steel rather than lumber.
 By 1888, Ocala was known state-wide as "The Brick City."